|

 Argentine Bahia is widely used from tropical, sub-tropical and

 lower areas of the temperate zones.
-This is a wide bladed Bahia and grows best in areas of average+ rainfall
+This is a wide bladed Bahia grass and grows best in areas of average+ rainfall and prefers better soils than the Pensacola Bahia.
+Argentine is easy to manage and can be grazed closely without sustaining damage to the plant.
+This is a highly palatable grass

 and is one of the primary warm season pasture grasses.
-High disease and insect
+High disease and insect resistance, low fertility requirements but responds well to additions of nitrogen to boost growth.
+Nitrogen

 Pensacola Bahia is grown primarily in the sub-tropical and temperate zones.
 This is